jhpoelen/obi-genbank/symbiota-support-hub-2023-09-11.md

 ---
-title: 'Building Digital Extended Specimen One Association at a time: What does it take to extend OBI with their associated GenBank sequences?'
+title: 'Building Digital Extended Specimen One Association at a Time: What Does It Take to Extend OBI Herbarium Records with their Associated GenBank Sequences?'
 date: 2023-09-11
 author:
  - Jorrit H. Poelen
+ - Jenn Yost
+ - Katelin Pearson
 bibliography: biblio.bib
 reference-section-title: References
+abstract: |
+  Specimen from Natural History Collections are physical repositories of genetic information.
+Genetic sequences extracted from specimen are stored in genetic sequence databases like the openly accessible GenBank at NCBI, DNA DataBank of Japan, or the European Nucleotide Archive (ENA).
+  While researchers and collection managers make efforts to associate (or link) Natural History Collection records with their derived genetic accession records, extra work is need to make these associations explicit.
+We describe how a collaboration between a biodiversity informatics expert and collection managers of the Hoover/OBI Herbarium at CalPoly, San Luis Obispo, CA was forged with the aim to extend OBI specimen records to include their associated GenBank records.
+In addition, we quantify the costs of creating these specimen extensions, and discuss the socio-economic capacity needed to repeat this digital specimen extension process for the hundreds of millions of specimen records available globally today.
 ---